18th Avenue station (BMT Sea Beach Line)

-The 18th Avenue station is a local station on the BMT Sea Beach Line of the New York City Subway, located at the intersection of 18th Avenue and 64th Street in Bensonhurst, Brooklyn.
+The 18th Avenue station is a local station on the BMT Sea Beach Line of the New York City Subway, located at the intersection of 18th Avenue and 64th Street in Mapleton, Brooklyn.
 It is served by the N train at all times.
-During rush hours, several W and northbound Q trains also serve the station.
+During rush hours, several W trains also serve this station.

+History

+This station opened on June 22, 1915.